Love in the Time of Cholera

 And the next week she quit showing up and brightening my day.
 We tried to compensate; for a few weeks we spent most of every day texting, she at her job and me at mine.
 She would start; I wouldn’t go after her, ‘cause I should always be ready to Leave the Girl Alone.
 I needed her to prove that she still wanted to talk to me.
 And she did.
 But since we couldn’t look into each other’s eyes, the text conversations were light and shallow and not so… personal.

 And not seeing each other almost every day?
-That’s how friends start to turn into memories.
+A lifetime has taught me that’s how friends start to turn into memories.

 The post-Covid world had reopened, and her texts became sporadic.
 Our daily conversations became occasional "check-ins."
 And at some point, a few weeks into the next year, I realized they'd stopped.
 When I checked, the last one she had sent was some usual small talk.
 Trivial.
 There was no goodbye, no closure… just a fading away.
 As the days passed, I kept reminding myself of those wise words: Leave the Girl Alone.
 So I did.